haotingjia21/mpnn/README.md

 - Override at runtime with the environment variable `MPNN_MAX_CONCURRENT_JOBS`.

 When the limit is reached, the API returns **503 Service Unavailable** with `Retry-After: 1`.

+## Configuration

+Runtime settings are loaded from a JSON config file (`config.json`).

+`model_defaults` defines the deployment-wide defaults for ProteinMPNN.
+Per-request payload fields (e.g. `num_sequences`) override these defaults for that job, and the resolved values are recorded into `runs/jobs/<id>/inputs/manifest.json`.

+For reproducibility, `metadata/run_metadata.json` records `model_git_sha` (the
+ProteinMPNN commit hash) by running `git rev-parse HEAD` in the ProteinMPNN checkout inside the container.